sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-9K/examples/rgb_screen.md

 The first picture form shows parameters of the screen and the the following picture is its timing.

-From its timing picture, we can know we don't need to set front porch time and back proch time, we just need to set blanking time.
+From its timing picture, we can know we don't need to set front porch time and back porch time, we just need to set blanking time.

 ## Create project